willfurnass/sheffield_hpc/parallel/JobArray.rst

 * You only need to submit one job to run a series of very similar tasks;
-* These tasks are independent and do not all need to run at once so the job scheduler can efficiently run one or more queued tasks as the requested computational resources become available.
+* These tasks are independent and do not all need to run at once so the job scheduler can efficiently run one or more queued tasks as the requested computational resources become available;
-* They are particularly useful for `Embarrassingly Parallel <https://en.wikipedia.org/wiki/Embarrassingly_parallel>`_ problems such as
+* They are particularly useful for `Embarrassingly Parallel <https://en.wikipedia.org/wiki/Embarrassingly_parallel>`_ problems such as:

-    * Monte Carlo simulations (where ``$SGE_TASK_ID`` might correspond to random number seed).
+    * Monte Carlo simulations (where ``$SGE_TASK_ID`` might correspond to random number seed);
-    * Parameter sensitivity analysis.
+    * Parameter sensitivity analysis;
     * Batch file processing (where ``$SGE_TASK_ID`` might refer to a file in a list of files to be processed).

 Array Jobs on ShARC and Iceberg can have a maximum of 75000 tasks.